mozilla/skylight/CONTRIBUTING.md

 6. In the file [`lib/mergeASRouterData.js`](/lib/mergeASRouterData.js), add the version number you've just collected data from into the `availableReleases` array.

+7. In the latest release data file, ensure that the message with id `MR_WELCOME_DEFAULT` has a template `defaultaboutwelcome`.
+This is required for the message preview for this message to work correctly.

-7. Run [`lib/mergeASRouterData.js`](/lib/mergeASRouterData.js) using node to merge all the release data into one file.
+8. Run [`lib/mergeASRouterData.js`](/lib/mergeASRouterData.js) using node to merge all the release data into one file.

    ```bash
    node lib/mergeASRouterData.js